Karnataka speedster Prasidh Krishna added to main Test squad | Sports-Games

 - United Kingdom

-Karnataka speedster Prasidh Krishna, who has been on the standby with the Indian team for the past three months, was on Wednesday added to the main squad ahead of the fourth Test against England here.
+Karnataka speedster Prasidh Krishna, who has been a standby player with the Indian team for the past three months, was on Wednesday added to the main squad ahead of the fourth Test against England here.

-The decision is an indication that Prasidh could be in line for a first XI call-up either at the Oval or in Manchester with team management keen to monitor the workload management of Jasprit Bumrah, Mohammed Siraj and Mohammed Shami.
+The decision is an indication that Prasidh could be in line for a first XI call-up either at the Oval or in Manchester with the team management keen to monitor the workload of frontline pacers Jasprit Bumrah, Mohammed Siraj, and Mohammed Shami.

 ''The All-India Senior Selection Committee - based on the request of the team management - has added fast bowler Prasidh Krishna to India's squad for the fourth Test,'' BCCI secretary Jay Shah stated in a release.

+''He (Prasidh) has been included in the team, mainly because, considering all the workload management issues...there is nothing more to it than that,'' Arun said at the virtual press conference before the fourth Test starting here on Thursday.

+''So Ishant's (Sharma) form was a bit of concern, I think, but we have things sorted out.
+But Prasidh Krishna is just you know, a precautionary inclusion,'' added Arun.

-The 25-year-old has played only nine first-class games with 34 wickets in his kitty and earlier this year played three ODI matches at home against the same opposition, taking six wickets.
+The 25-year-old has played only nine first-class games with 34 wickets in his kitty.
+Earlier this year, he played three ODI matches at home against the same opposition, taking six wickets.

 India's squad for the fourth Test: Rohit Sharma, KL Rahul, Mayank Agarwal, Cheteshwar Pujara, Virat Kohli (captain), Ajinkya Rahane (vice-captain), Hanuma Vihari, Rishabh Pant (wicket-keeper), R. Ashwin, Ravindra Jadeja, Axar Patel, Jasprit Bumrah, Ishant Sharma, Mohd.
 Shami, Md.
 Siraj, Shardul Thakur, Umesh Yadav, Wriddhiman Saha (wicket-keeper), Abhimanyu Easwaran, Prithvi Shaw, Suryakumar Yadav, Prasidh Krishna.